debuglevel/ansible-playbook-template/documentation/Development/Repository/Repository.md

-= Repository
+# Repository
-ifndef::relative_imagesdir[]
-:relative_imagesdir: .
-endif::[]
-:toc:

-== Update subtrees
+## Update subtrees

 Some git repositories might be included as subtrees.
 Use `update-git-subtrees.sh` to update them.

-== Merge upstream changes from `debuglevel/ansible-template`
+## Merge upstream changes from `debuglevel/ansible-template`

 This template is based on `debuglevel/ansible-template`.

 You can merge upstream changes into your current branch:

-.
-Add remote via `+git remote add upstream https://github.com/debuglevel/ansible-template.git+`.
+1. Add remote via `git remote add upstream https://github.com/debuglevel/ansible-template.git`.
-.
-Retrieve the repository via `git pull upstream`.
+2. Retrieve the repository via `git pull upstream`.
-.
-Merge into the current branch via `git merge upstream/master`.
+3. Merge into the current branch via `git merge upstream/master`.

-== Merge upstream git template (alternative/additional notes)
+## Merge upstream git template (alternative/additional notes)

 * This assumes you leave `master` alone and do all your work in a separate branch (e.g. `home`).
 * Your `git remote` should contain the `upstream` remote: